 For an EDMG STA, an EDCA TXOP is obtained based on the activity on the primary channel.
 An EDMG STA shall maintain physical and virtual CS on the primary channel.
 The width of transmission is determined by the CCA status of the non-primary channels.
 The transmission of an EDMG STA shall only include a secondary channel if it was idle during an interval of PIFS immediately preceding the start of the TXOP.
 The occupied bandwidth of a PPDU transmitted by a TXOP holder shall not be larger than the occupied bandwidth of the last PPDU, if any, transmitted by the TXOP holder in the same TXOP.

 Collision inference on secondary channels may be performed with an RTS/DMG CTS exchange.
 If the RTS frame is transmitted on a 4.32 GHz, 6.48 GHz, or 8.64 GHz channel, it uses a non-EDMG duplicate format (see Section 3).
-Similarly, if the RTS frame is transmitted on a 4.32 GHz, 6.48 GHz, or 8.64 GHz channel, it uses a non-EDMG duplicate format.
+Similarly, if the DMG CTS frame is transmitted on a 4.32 GHz, 6.48 GHz, or 8.64 GHz channel, it uses a non-EDMG duplicate format.

 5.2.
 MIMO transmission

-802.11ay supports single-user (SU) multiple input, multiple output (MIMO) and downlink (DL) MU MIMO transmissions.
-For both SU MIMO and DL MU-MIMO, the total EIRP transmitted by a device is limited by both regulatory restrictions and device costs resulting in energy on the air comparable to 802.11ay SISO transmissions, which in turn is comparable to 802.11ad and 802.11aj.
+802.11ay [2] supports single-user (SU) multiple input, multiple output (MIMO) and downlink (DL) MU MIMO transmissions.
+For both SU MIMO and DL MU-MIMO, the total EIRP transmitted by a device is comparable to 802.11ay [2] SISO transmissions, which in turn is comparable to 802.11ad [3] and 802.11aj [6].

 Channel rules defined for MIMO operation in [2] specify that if an EDMG STA intends to make a transmission using multiple transmit chains, CCA shall be maintained in all antennas to be used.
 The STATE parameter of PHY-CCA.indication shall only indicate IDLE if the channel is determined to be idle by all transmit chains to be used.